Bake up an easy skillet apple crisp topped with caramel sauce and vanilla ice cream. This is the perfect make-ahead dessert to enjoy all fall season.

 Yes!
 If you have a smaller skillet, try scaling the recipe down so it can all fit.

-Good call!
-I love using homemade caramel!
+I love using and making homemade caramel.
 It's so much richer than the store-bought version.
 You can use the caramel recipe included in this cookie recipe.

 If you need some more fall baking inspiration, check out these recipes: